Rethinking Development: Care and Social Protection at the Core

 Care and support work—both paid and unpaid—is foundational to human wellbeing and social development.
 Yet it remains undervalued, invisible in economic planning, and unequally distributed, particularly across genders and between families, communities, the private sector and states.
 Recognising, supporting and redistributing care and support work is essential for building inclusive, equitable, and sustainable societies, which is the very objective of social development.

-Care is also at the centre of the environmental transformation needed to achieve social development, and remains the backbone of the shift towards what the UN Economic Commission for Latin America and the Caribbean (ECLAC) has framed as the Care Society.
+Care is also at the centre of the environmental transformation needed to achieve social development and remains the backbone of the shift towards what the UN Economic Commission for Latin America and the Caribbean (ECLAC) has framed as the Care Society.

-This solution session will shed light on the key links between care and social development, framing it as a cross-cutting issue.
+Our solution session will shed light on the links between care and social development, framing it as a cross-cutting issue.
 It will highlight in particular the key role of universal social protection and social protection floors in building strong care and support systems to create caring, resilient and inclusive societies and realise the vision of the Copenhagen commitments.

 Objectives